nothings/stb/tests/oversample/README.md

 bold) to fix this for both; making the font thicker will make white text worse, and making the font thinner will make black text worse.
-Obviously you could use different fonts for light and dark cases, but this doesn't seem like a very good way for fonts to work.
+Obviously you could use different fonts for light and dark cases, but this doesn't seem like a good way for fonts to work.

 Multiple people who have experimented with this independently (me, Fabian Giesen,and Maxim Shemanarev of Anti-Grain Geometry) have all concluded that correct gamma-correction does not produce the best results for fonts.
-Font rendering just generally looks better without gamma correction (or possibly with some arbitrary power stuck in there, but it's not really correcting for gamma at that point).
+Font rendering generally looks better without gamma correction (or possibly with some arbitrary power stuck in there, but it's not really correcting for gamma at that point).
 Maybe this is in part a product of how we're used to fonts being on screens